bhuvnesh94/go_lang/README.md

 Set go path by exporting go path in PATH variable and adding that in $HOMA/.bashrc file export PATH=$PATH:/usr/local/go/bin

+fmt is a core library package that contains functionalities related to formatting and printing output or reading input from various I/O sources

 #To run a go language file
 go run filename.go
 #To build a executable file of go lang program